 How do tow drivers get paid?

-Some truck drivers get their pay by an hour, and some are paid on the percentage of the loan amount.
+Some truck drivers get their pay by an hour, and some are paid on a percentage of the loan amount.
 For example, if the carrier truck moves the load for $500 and agrees to pay the driver 10%, most drivers will pay up to $50 to carry that load.
 At the same time, other drivers get paid according to the miles covered in one day.

 Do our tow drivers make good money?

 The average wage of a tow truck driver is $35,425 per year or $17.03 per hour in the United States of America.
-For people on the lower end of this calculation, the bottom line of the salary for two drivers is 10% to be exact and makes up to $29000 in one year and while the top 10% makes up to $43000.Â
+For people on the lower end of this calculation, the bottom line of the salary for two drivers is 10% to be exact and makes up to $29000 in one year and while the top 10% makes up to $43000.

 How are truck drivers usually paid?

 The most common method for a truck driver to get the payment is based on the cents per mile.
-Pay per mile is the most common method and is well known in the industry.
+Pay per mile is the most common method and is well-known in the industry.
 It allows for flexibility and efficiency in calculating the good value.
 Most companies pay their drivers weekly, as the regional drivers work in a particular part of the country.

 Is being a truck driver is a tough job?